andrespencer/fit-text-to-button/README.md

 ## Overview

 "Fit text to button" is a React-based solution to make a variable length text fit inside a container with flexible width but fixed height.
+The app will always try to have the largest font size possible.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![Overview of the app](https://i.ibb.co/dpQwHFh/fittexttobutton.png)